NicolaNardino/BigData/README.md

 # Welcome to BigData.Spark

 It's about various BigData problems solved with Spark and, in future, NoSQL technologies.
+While currently it's 90% Java and 10% Kotlin, target is to have it Kotlin 100%.

 ## Word count and ranking of multiple data streams
 The first one of the most recurrent BigData problems: the word count and ranking.